Counseling Staff

 CA Lic.
 PSY 27441

-Dr. Leakhena (Leah) Tappero, Training Coordinator, (she/her/hers) received her B.A. and M.A. degrees in Psychology from San Diego State University.
-After enjoying much sunshine for most of her life, she moved to the Pacific Northwest and got to experience all four seasons and learned to love coffee and hiking.
+Dr. Leah Tappero, Psychology Internship Training Coordinator, (she/her/hers) received her B.A. and M.A. degrees in Psychology from San Diego State University.
+She was born in Cambodia and moved to the U.S. at a young age, and grew up in San Diego County.
+After enjoying much sunshine for most of her life, Dr. Tappero moved to the Pacific Northwest for her doctoral program, and got to experience all four seasons and learned to love coffee and hiking.
 She received her M.S. in Counseling, Family and Human Services and Ph.D. in Counseling Psychology from the University of Oregon.
-She completed her pre-doctoral internship at California State University, Long Beach Counseling and Psychological Services.
+Dr. Tappero completed her pre-doctoral internship at California State University, Long Beach Counseling and Psychological Services.
 She completed her post-doctoral residency at the University of California, San Diego Counseling and Psychological Services.

-In her free time, Dr. Tappero enjoys spending time with her family and three dogs.
-She likes watching television shows, reading books on her Kindle, and photography.
+In her free time, Dr. Tappero enjoys spending time with her family, friends and three dogs.
+She likes reading and listening to audiobooks.
+She considers herself to be a foodie and likes exploring different restaurants, coffee, and boba shops.

 CA Lic.
 PSY 28653